-With 27 years of experience in the medical field, Dr. James is a practicing internist on staff with HCA Primary Health Group – Johnston-Willis in Richmond, Virginia, where he specializes in Geriatrics.
-Dr. James earned his bachelor’s degree from City College of NY and his medical doctorate from Yeshiva University, Albert Einstein College of Medicine, in 1988.
-Dr. James completed his internship, residency and fellowship at the University of Connecticut and has certifications by The American Board of Internal Medicine for Internal Medicine and Geriatric Medicine.
-Additionally, he is a past member of the Board of Trustees for Westminster-Canterbury Foundation (Richmond) and currently serves on the board of directors for Elk Hill, whose mission is to “enable children and families to transform overwhelming challenges into successful futures” through specialized education, community-based services and residential treatment programs.
+With 27 years of experience in the medical field, Dr. James is a practicing Internist on staff with HCA Primary Health Group–Johnston-Willis in Richmond, Virginia where he specializes in Geriatrics.
+Dr. James earned his Bachelor’s Degree from City College of NY and his Medical Doctorate from Yeshiva University, Albert Einstein College of Medicine in 1988.
+Dr. James completed his Internship, Residency and Fellowship at the University of Connecticut and has certifications by The American Board of Internal Medicine for Internal Medicine and Geriatric Medicine.
+Additionally, Dr. James is a past member of the Board of Trustees for Westminster-Canterbury Foundation (Richmond) and currently serves on the Board of Directors for Elk Hill, whose mission is to “enable children and families to transform overwhelming challenges into successful futures” through specialized education, community-based services and residential treatment programs.

 At Large Member